IBM/SalesEnablement-test-repo/docs/Part 5/02 Access-instance.md

 exit
 ```

-To explore further, use the following public IP addresses to access the other PowerVM instances:
+To explore further, use the following public IP addresses to access the other VSIs:

 | Instance name | Instance public IP address |
 | ------------- | -------------------------- |